crate/cloud-reference/docs/overview.rst

 Azure East-US2 and Azure West-Europe are managed by |Microsoft Azure|.
 The Bregenz region is managed by Crate.io and is located in Austria.
 The AWS region is managed by AWS and is located in Ireland.
+Note that the AWS region does not serve the CrateDB Cloud Console directly.

 From the Cloud Console homepage, you can `sign in`_ using your Cloud Console username and password (Cognito) or using Microsoft Azure *Active Directory*.